 A push-pull workout is an example of this, where one session concentrates on push exercises and the other on pulls.
 In general, a push workout involves activating muscles that push weights away from the body, while a pull exercise regime works by activating muscles that pull weights toward the body.

-The general rule of a push vs. pull workout is to structure the routine so muscles that are involved in pushing movements are worked out one day and those involved in pulling the next.
+The general rule of a push vs. pull workout is to structure the routine so that muscles that are involved in pushing movements are worked out one day and those involved in pulling the next.
 This leaves time for muscles to recover.

 Sessions can be as many as six days a week, with three focusing on the “push muscles” and three on the “pull muscles.”
 This leaves 24 hours of complete rest on the seventh day or between the six sessions.